IbrahimEllahi/Youtube-Video-Player/README.md

 ## How it works

 Webscrapes links from Youtube based off of your search, and downloads the desired video.
 Taking advantage of Youtube's API to grab video titles and channels.
+Video is played using OpenCV.

 <br>